 On August 10, 2022, Mr. Poilasne entered into an employment agreement amendment with the Company.
-Under the amendment, Mr. Poilasne agreed to adjust his annual compensation, from September 1, 2022 until August 31, 2023 (the "New Salary Period"), to a base salary of \$65,000 and a number of restricted stock units equal to \$182,430 in shares of common stock based on a value per share equal to the closing price of the common stock on August 12, 2022 (rounded up to the nearest whole share) that will vest monthly at the end of each month over the course of the New Salary Period.
-The compensation committee also approved a 5% increases in base salary for Mr. Poiasne, effective as of May 1, 2022, from \$500,000 to \$525,000.
+Under the amendment, Mr. Poilasne agreed to adjust his annual compensation, from September 1, 2022 until August 31, 2023 (the "New Salary Period"), to a base salary of \$65,000 and a number of restricted stock units equal to \$182,430 in shares of common stock based on a value per share equal to the closing price of the common stock on August 12, 2022 (rounded up to the nearest whole share) that will vest monthly at the end of each month over the course of the New Salary Period in accordance with the table below.